Action Variables

 identifiers.timestamp

-For workflows, the timestamp of the evaluation.
+For rule sets, the timestamp of the evaluation.
 For monitors, the timestamp when the triggering event was processed.

 identifiers.userAgent

-For workflows, the browser user agent provided to the workflow.
+For rule sets, the browser user agent provided to the rule set.
 For monitors, the browser user agent from the event that triggered the condition.